HeapsIO/heaps-doc/Text.md

   * Format: Either `XML (.fnt)` or `Text (.fnt)`
   * Default values are fine for Heaps
   * Press _Export_ start the downloading process.
   * Unzip the file and put it's content in your Heaps project under `./res/fonts/`
 * If you renamed the files, don't forget to update reference to font texture in `pages` section of `.fnt` file.

 ### Using libgdx Hiero

-[Hiero](https://libgdx.badlogicgames.com/tools.html) can be utilized to generate fonts with extra filters as well as SDF fonts.
+[Hiero](https://libgdx.badlogicgames.com/tools.html) can be used to generate fonts with extra filters as well as SDF fonts.

 * Refer to this instruction to generate SDF fonts: [Distance Field Fonts](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts)
 * Refer to this page for general instruction on Hiero usage: [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero)

 ### Using fontgen tool

 [Fontgen](https://github.com/Yanrishatum/fontgen/) is a command-line utility to generate fonts including SDF and MSDF formats.
 It was written specifically for Heaps and ShiroGames.
 Utility is strictly command-line with config files, please refer to readme file.

 ### Be creative with bitmapfonts